 Unless noted by local tournament rules, Florida tournament game time limits in all games, including championship games, will be as follows:

-In all age divisions, except the 8 and Under Division, no new inning will start after 1 hour 15 minutes.
+In all age divisions, no new inning will start after 1 hour 15 minutes.
 Innings in progress after the time limit has expired will be completed.
 An inning is considered complete after the third out is made.
 A game can end in a tie in seeding games.
 In tournament and championship games, ties will be played out using the international tie breaker.
 All games, including championship games, will be played with the 1 hour 15 minute time limits or 7 innings, which ever comes first.

 Every effort will be made to complete every scheduled game at the 1 hour 15 minute time limit.
 In the event of rain delays, the Tournament Director reserves the right to reduce the time limits of all remaining games and/or change the format of the tournament to reach a conclusion and determine a champion.